-CLA applauds and strongly supports Bill C-32's proposed inclusion of education, parody and satire into the fair dealing provisions in Section 29 of the Act.
+CLA applauds and strongly supports Bill C-11's proposed inclusion of education, parody and satire into the fair dealing provisions in Section 29 of the Act.
 Although a more flexible approach would be to include the words "such as" before the purposes enumerated in this section, the proposed amendment is a positive step towards reflecting the CCH case's recognition of this fundamental user right.
 Education, parody and satire are appropriate purposes for fair dealing and are in line with similar provisions in other countries.
-CLA urges the Government not to bow to the pressure of commercial and economic interests that would seek to limit this fundamental user right.
+CLA urges the Government not to bow to the pressure of commercial and economic interests that would seek to limit fair dealing uses for the purposes of education and research.

-CLA also strongly believes that fair dealing as a fundamental user right must not be superseded by a copyright holder's use of technological protection measures, as more fully outlined below.
+CLA strongly believes that fair dealing must not be superseded by a copyright holder's use of technological protection measures, as more fully outlined below.

-CLA notes Bill C-32 proposes the addition of Sections 29.21 to 29.24 to the Fair Dealing provisions of the Act.
-These sections properly attempt to recognize various emerging uses of new technology and are a step in the right direction.
-However, these uses contain various limitations and counter exceptions which would not necessarily preclude a full fair dealing analysis.
-Rather than legislate specific limits or counter exceptions, these would be better dealt with as part of the entire fair dealing analysis.
+CLA notes that Bill C-11 proposes the addition of Sections 29.21 to 29.24 to the Fair Dealing provisions of the Act.
+These sections properly attempt to recognize various emerging uses of new technology.
+However, these uses contain various limitations and counter exceptions which unnecessarily limit their use.
+Rather than legislate specific limits or counter exceptions, CLA supports dealing with such uses as part of the entire fair dealing analysis.

 We are also concerned that these provisions may be read as substitutive rather than additive to Section 29, and therefore suggest that these specific sections be moved to a different sub-heading.
 In particular: while Section 29.21 is a positive recognition of the growing importance of user generated content, the language is too restrictive and does not take into account the importance of this emerging form of creativity.
 Section 29.22 not only contains the fundamental flaw of being superseded by digital locks and the inclusion of overly broad destruction requirements, but it also excludes typical lawful uses of library materials.
-Section 29.24 is similarly flawed.
+Section 29.24 is similarly and unnecessarily restrictive.